bluehat/privacy_and_freedom/digital_freedom.markdown

 Physically destroying the drives is a good option, and in most cases just smashing the part which store the data is enough.
 However, if you have [really attracted some attention to yourself](http://www.popularmechanics.com/technology/security/how-to/a8566/how-to-read-a-smashed-hard-drive-14877558/), you should know that the relevant pieces of data can be stored on extremely small pieces of the drive, so it can be difficult to make sure you have properly destroyed the drive.
 There are two kinds of hard drives, and each have different relevant parts to destroy.

+Corporations with serious data security concerns go through a fairly specific process.
+Best practice today is:
+ 1. Have the drive encrypted in the first place, just in case it goes missing.
+ 1. "Degause" the drive.
+This means to run very strong magnets over it over and over, flipping the field back and forth.
+This is similar (but much faster) than writing lots of random data over it repeatedly.
+ 1. Powder the drive.
+Meaning to literally grind the drive in to dust.

 #### HDD: Hybrid Hard Drive (Old Kind)

 The data is kept on a circular object called a platter.
 If you open the case, it is the large circular thing.
 Remove it (you can smash it to make it easier to remove, but that won't do it on its own).
 Watch out for the magnets, which are strong enough to break fingers if they become dislodged and rush together with you in the middle.
 Make sure you leave nothing connected to the center, as your data takes up extremely small amounts of space.

 #### SSD: Solid State Drive (New Kind.
 Sometimes in desktops, almost always in laptops)

 When you access a solid state hard drive's board, you will see a bunch of black computer chips which are likely symetrically mounted.
-Your data is in there.
+Your data is stored in those chips.
 You can pry the chips off the board with a flathead screwdriver.
+Idealy you then smash these chips as well.

 //TODO picture of a SSD because this is confusing